Autism: Fatigue, burnout, inertia, meltdown, shutdown

 Several non-diagnostic models have been used to describe challenges that autistic people face in their daily lives.
-These concepts lack formal clinical criteria, but are widely described by autistic people themselves.
+These concepts lack formal clinical criteria but are widely described by autistic people themselves.

 Autistic fatigue or burnout is a prolonged state of mental and physical exhaustion.
-It is described as distinct from, but similar to, occupational burnout, and is often linked to the pressure to camouflage or mask autistic traits in social interactions.
+It is described as distinct from but similar to occupational burnout and is often linked to the pressure to hide autistic traits in social interactions.
 The term "autistic burnout" was first used in 2008, with research into the phenomenon undertaken in the 2020s.
-Several researchers have proposed various characterizations of autistic burnout, but no consensus definition exists.
+Several researchers have proposed characterizations of autistic burnout, but no consensus definition exists.
 Depression can be misattributed to autistic burnout, as they have several overlapping criteria.
 Reported coping strategies include reduced masking, increased stimming, engaging in special interests and familiar activities, and seeking stress relief.
 Some affected people temporarily withdraw from social contact as a recovery strategy; while providing relief, interpersonal withdrawal can also result in loneliness and worsening mental health.
 There is limited data on professional interventions.

 Autistic inertia is a difficulty experienced among autistic people with initiating, transitioning between, or stopping activities or mental states.
-It may manifest as a feeling of being "stuck", where people find it challenging to begin a task, shift focus to a different activity, or disengage from an action, even when they want to.
+It may manifest as a feeling of being "stuck": people find it challenging to begin a task, shift focus to a different activity, or disengage from an action, even when they want to.

 A meltdown may occur if, upon processing large amounts of information, an autistic person experiences anxiety or feels overwhelmed.
-Triggers may be sensory or social, and often include unpredictability, unmet basic needs, and emotional situations, and often accumulate.
+Triggers may be sensory or social, and often include unpredictability, unmet basic needs, and emotional situations, which tend to accumulate.
 A meltdown can be expressed audibly (e.g., screaming or crying) or physically.
-The person often shows signs of distress beforehand, such as pacing, asking repetitive questions, trembling, or sweating.
-An autistic shutdown is similar, but inward, and the autistic person is often unable to speak or withdraws completely.
+The person often shows signs of distress beforehand, such as pacing, finger flicking, hand flapping, making noises, rocking back and forth, asking repetitive questions, trembling, or sweating.
+An autistic shutdown is similar, but inward; the person is often unable to speak or withdraws completely.
 Meltdowns or shutdowns may be prevented by eliminating the distressing factors.
 They may be ameliorated by avoiding further questions or pressure, showing the person that one is there to help, and allowing the person to calm down by leaving the situation or breathing slowly.

+Cognitive profile

+Autistic people often show an uneven or "spiky" cognitive profile, with relative strengths in some cognitive domains alongside difficulties in others.

+The otherwise rare savant syndrome, characterized by an isolated skill in a narrow area, is more common among autistic people, but studies of its prevalence have found different results.
+These special skills are related to prodigious memory.
+Most common are splinter skills, such as memorization of sports trivia or historical facts.

+Research has also reported enhanced performance by autistic participants on certain perceptual and attentional tasks.